By Pete Van Mullem

 (May 30, 2024)

-There is an inherent pressure when you serve as a coach; expectations from others to teach and lead athletes toward victory.
+There is an inherent pressure when you serve as a coach, expectations from others to teach and lead athletes toward victory.
 This is an expectation of all coaches, from youth to the pros.
-In a 2022 national survey of over 10,000 youth sport coaches in the United States, one out of every three coaches reported parents often criticized their coaching and 69% felt stressed from their coaching experience (Anderson-Butcher, & Bates, 2022).
+In a 2022 national survey of over 10,000 youth sport coaches in the United States, one out of every three coaches reported parents often criticized their coaching, and 69% felt stressed from their coaching experience (Anderson-Butcher, & Bates, 2022).

-Coaching tenure is short at the collegiate and professional level.
-At the end of the 2023 collegiate football season, of the 134 Football Bowl Series (FBS) head coaches, 31 new head coaches were hired (Marcello, 2024) and only 23 head coaches had occupied the same position for three or more years (Fiutak, 2024).
+Coaching tenure is short at the collegiate and professional levels.
+At the end of the 2023 collegiate football season, of the 134 Football Bowl Series (FBS) head coaches, 31 new head coaches were hired (Marcello, 2024), and only 23 head coaches had occupied the same position for three or more years (Fiutak, 2024).
 During the 2022 Major League Soccer (MLS) season, only 43% of the 28 head coaches had held their position for a full season (Bogert, 2022).

 To fulfill the expectations of others is the pressure you feel every day as a coach.
 Yet, before others judge your ability to win, they evaluate you on the following four basic expectations; essential elements that transcend all levels of sport: 1) know the rules, 2) know how to play the game, 3) know how to provide instruction, and 4) know how to demonstrate respect for the game, the opponent, and the athletes you lead.

-Of course, you will strive to achieve more than the four essential elements and as mentioned above, others will expect you to do more.
+Of course, you will strive to achieve more than the four essential elements, and as mentioned above, others will expect you to do more.
 Yet, there is an expectation to meet these essential elements and when you slip in meeting one or more of them, you limit your effectiveness as a coach and potentially the opportunity to continue in your current position.
 Each essential element is learnable; knowledge you can acquire about how to teach and compete.
 By striving to meet them you establish a foundation from which your coaching career can develop.
 A longer career is within your reach – you have a path to stay in the game.
 Below is a breakdown of how you can meet the four essential elements to serve as a coach.

 Know the Rules